SNAP & Health Bucks Analysis

 Alex Frankel, Wei Ting Kuo

-User Research, Content Strategy, User Testing, Project Management
+Service Design, User Research, Content Strategy, Concept Testing, Project Management

 Of the $236 million distributed to New Yorkers through SNAP in 2015, only $918,000 was spent at Grow NYC’s Greenmarkets, the largest network of farmers markets in the five boroughs.
 My team and I sought to find out how to improve sales at farmers markets among SNAP users, which would not only increase access to healthy and affordable produce for low-income New Yorkers, but also benefit the regional agriculture economy.